disit/snap4city/Snap4City-OD-API/tests/README.md

 ## Setup
 - ensure endpoints containers are running
-- get endpoints containers ip and set in config.json ip variable
+- set endpoints ip + port or url into config
 - create a virtual env and install pytest with pip install pytest

 On Snap4City:
-- login as secondary account, create and fill up a device,
+- set main account and secondary account tokens into config vars,
-- set model, type, contextbroker, producer, subnature, organization into variables in test_insert.py and test_get.py,
+- set model, type, contextbroker, producer, subnature, organization into variables in test_insert.py and in test_get.py,
-- set its od_id and organization into all test_insert_xxxx_device_no_ownership variables in test_insert.py
-- set its data into all test_get_xxxx_resource_no_ownership variables in test_get.py,
-- get main account token and set it into expired_token_header Authorization in test_build.py,
-- get another token and set it into config.json token
+- comment/decomment the request version (ip+port or url) based on your setup

 ## Run
 - to run tests single file: pytest path/to/test/file.py